jepiqueau/jepiqueau.github.io/_posts/2023-10-06-SQLite-Database-Encryption.md

 # SQLite Database Encryption using the @capacitor-community/sqlite plugin
 ---

-*last updated on October 6, 2023 by Quéau Jean Pierre*
+*last updated on November 6, 2023 by Quéau Jean Pierre*

 In that tutorial we will learned how to `encrypt` existing or new SQLite databases using the @capacitor-community/sqlite plugin.